microsoft/terraform-provider-power-platform/docs/index.md

 ## Installation

+> [!NOTE]
-**ℹ INFO:** This provider is not yet published to the Terraform registry, so it requires a local installation to use it at this time.
+> This provider is not yet published to the Terraform registry, so it requires a local installation to use it at this time.

 To use the provider you can download the binaries from [Releases](https://github.com/microsoft/terraform-provider-power-platform/releases) to your local file system and configure Terraform to use your local mirror.
 See the [Explicit Installation Method Configuration](https://developer.hashicorp.com/terraform/cli/config/config-file#explicit-installation-method-configuration) for more information about using local binaries.